benchristel/verse/docs/docs/tutorials/beginner/index.md

 ```

 When you're done making that change, the output should still
 be `helloolleh`.
-Make sure you're still seeing the green "OK"
+Make sure you're still seeing the green
-bubble too; if it says "Can't run", the output you're seeing
+`LOAD` light too; if it's yellow, the output you're
-is likely from the previous version of the program, with
+seeing is likely from the previous version of the program,
-the hardcoded text.
+with the hardcoded text.

 ## Using Variables